 A violation of PC 261 is charged as a felony under California law.
 The crime is punishable by imprisonment in the state prison for:

 - eight years.13

 - See same.
-For example, this can include penetration of the mouth of a child, penetration of the mouth of another person, penetration of the anus, or penetration of the sexual organ of a child or sexual organ of the actor (defendant).
+For example, this can include penetration of a child’s mouth, penetration of another person’s mouth, penetration of the anus, or penetration of the sexual organ of a child or sexual organ of the actor (defendant).
 It does not matter if it causes no sexual bodily injury, serious bodily injury, or death of the victim.
-It does not have to involve a disabled individual, or a deadly weapon in the presence of the victim, or date rape drugs such as rohypnol or ketamine.
+It does not have to involve a disabled individual, or a deadly weapon in the presence of the victim, or date rape drugs such as Rohypnol or ketamine.

 - California PC 269(b).